designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 ---
 last_updated: October 30, 2015

-summary: "Colour phi and similar phenomena show how the brain often reinterprets the past in order to maximise local consistency of the self-narrative.
-Dennett concludes that there is no such thing as a finish line in the brain beyond which an event or percept is conscious.
-A better interpretation, more consistent with functionalism, is to see the narrative revision as a strategy for implementing a virtual finish line, a dynamically maintained interpretation of reality whose functional role is precisely to determine the content of our phenomenal world."
+summary: "Colour phi shows how the brain often reinterprets the past in order to maximise local consistency of the self-narrative.
+Dennett concludes that there is no such thing as a finish line in the brain beyond which a percept is conscious.
+A better interpretation, more consistent with functionalism, is to see narrative revision as a strategy for implementing a virtual finish line, a dynamically maintained interpretation of reality whose functional role is to determine the content of our phenomenal world."

 ---